ranking

 DIY savings$1,345–$1,945

-Why it ranks here: At $600–$900 for a 12K unit, Senville is the cheapest mini split that still delivers functional performance.
+Why it ranks here: At $600–$900 for a 12K unit, Senville is the cheapest mini split that still delivers functional performance — and per the Senville LETO spec sheet, the SENL-12CD is rated 21.2–21.3 SEER2 with R-454B refrigerant and a 10-year compressor + 10-year parts warranty.
 Some models come with pre-charged line sets, though they use flare connections rather than MrCool's quick-connects.
 Total installed cost can be under $1,000 for a handy homeowner.

 Installation differences from MrCool: